anuragRyan/Stroke-Prediction/README.md

 ## 1. Features:

     • Numerical: age, avg_glucose_level, bmi
-    • Categorical: gender, hypertension, heart_disease, ever_married, work_type, Residenc
+    • Categorical: gender, hypertension, heart_disease, ever_married, work_type, Residence_type, smoking_status, stroke
-    e_type, smoking_status, stroke

 ## 2. Data Preprocessing:

     * Several preprocessing steps were performed:

-    • Handling Missing Values: The bmi column had missing values, which were imputed with the median value.
+    • Handling Missing Values: The bmi column had missing values, which were imputedwith the median value.
     • Removing Duplicates: The duplicate records were removed to ensure data integrity.
     • Outlier Transformation: bmi and avg_glucose_level were transformed using log normalization (log(x+1)) to handle skewness and normalize the distributions.

 ## 3. Exploratory Data Analysis and Visualization

     * Numerical Feature Visualization:

-    • Kernel Density Estimate (KDE) and Box Plots were used to visualize the distributions and outliers of numerical features (age, bmi, avg_glucose_level), comparing stroke and non-stroke groups.
+    • Kernel Density Estimate (KDE) and Box Plots were used to visualize the distributions and outliers of numerical features (age, bmi avg_glucose_level), comparing stroke and non-stroke groups.
     • Scatter Plots were drawn to assess the relationship between these numerical features and the target variable stroke.

     * Categorical Feature Visualization:

     • Count Plots for categorical variables like gender hypertension, heart_disease, ever_married, work_type and smoking_status were generated to understand the distribution of the data and how these factors influence the occurrence of strokes.

     * Target Distribution:

     • A Pie Chart was used to illustrate the imbalanced nature of the dataset, with a significant majority of the samples belonging to the stroke=0 class (people who did not have a stroke).

 ## 4. Data Encoding and Scaling: